-The project provides wastewater collection, treatment and disposal capacity for an additional 1,095 EDUs (Equivalent Dwelling Units) of capacity.
+The project provided wastewater collection, treatment and disposal capacity for an additional 1,095 EDUs (Equivalent Dwelling Units) of capacity.
 The original loan authorization was for \$30,735,000 and anticipated construction of four separate project components.
 Annual assessments from the assessment district that was formed over the properties participating in the project will be utilized for repayment of the loan.
-The loan is repayable over a twenty-year term at an annual interest rate of 2.2%.
-The District has completed three of the project components, including the Woods Valley Ranch Water Reclamation Facility Phase 2 Expansion, the Charlan Road Seasonal Storage and the South Village Collection System Project components at a total cost of approximately \$27.6M, \$24.6M of which was funded from the CWSRF Loan.
-A Limited Obligation Improvement Bond in the amount of \$4.035M was issued to fund the fourth project component, the North Village Collection System.
-The Bond was established be repayable over a twenty-year term at an annual interest rate of 2.2%, to match the CWSRF financing terms.
+The loan is repayable over a twenty-year term, fiscal years 2018 through 2038, at an annual interest rate of 2.2%.
+The District had recently completed three of the project components, including the Woods Valley Ranch Water Reclamation Facility Phase 2 Expansion, the Charlan Road Seasonal Storage and the South Village Collection System Project components at a total cost of approximately \$27.6M, \$24.6M of which was funded from the CWSRF Loan.
+A Limited Obligation Improvement Bond in the amount of \$4.035M was issued to fund the fourth project component, the North Village Collection System and the design of the Orchard Run and North Village Lift Stations.
+The Bond was established and is repayable over a twenty-year term at an annual interest rate of 2.2%, to match the CWSRF financing terms.

-Staff is preparing a \$6.5M CWSRF application for submittal to the SWRCB (State Water Resources Control Board) for CWSRF financing for the final two project components, the Orchard Run Lift Station and the North Village Lift Station.
-Approval is anticipated in fiscal year 2018-19.
+Staff prepared a \$6.5M CWSRF application for financing for the final two project components, construction of the Orchard Run Lift Station and the North Village Lift Station.
+However, approval was denied and the projects will be funded by the developer with the potential for reimbursement from future assessment district indebtedness.

-The District obtained a DWSRF (Drinking Water State Revolving Fund) loan for the Cool Valley Cover Liner Replacement project in the amount of \$4,195,000 at 1.6% interest for a 20-year repayment term.
-Project completion is also expected in fiscal year 2018-19.
+Earlier the District had obtained a DWSRF (Drinking Water State Revolving Fund) loan for the Cool Valley Cover and Liner Replacement project in the amount of \$3,368,992 at 1.6% interest for a 20-year repayment term.
+The project was completed in fiscal year 2018-19 with DWSRF loan repayments continuing through fiscal year 2037.